-Invention of domestic sewing machines
+The invention of domestic sewing machines

 Struggling to overcome mass imports, cross stitch suffered another blow as domestic sewing machines lowered the desirability for cross stitch even further.

-During this time, the arts and crafts movement developed within England, however cross stitch was never taken up within this movement.
+During this time, the arts and crafts movement developed within England, however, cross stitch was never taken up within this movement.